HermannMarx/MatchUp/README.md

 ## Description

-This repository contains the front-end part of a Pokemon Fight application, created for a WBS Coding School assignment.
+This repository contains the front-end part of the MatchUp Web App.

 ## Organisation